brwhale/KataScript/README.md

 Values can currently have 5 different types: none, int, float, string, and list.

-None: the default type of any values.
+`none`: the default type of any values.
 Converts to 0

-Int: 32 bit signed integers supplied by underlying C++ int type.
+`int`: 32 bit signed integers supplied by underlying C++ int type.
 Boolean logic uses the int type like C, 0 = False, anything else = True.

-Float: 32 bit signed floating point IEEE-754 supplied by underlying C++ float type.
+`float`: 32 bit signed floating point IEEE-754 supplied by underlying C++ float type.

-String: A mutable UTF8 character string supplied by underlying C++ std::string type. (some unicode doesn't work in the demo though because of the JavaScript interface)
+`string`: A mutable UTF8 character string supplied by underlying C++ std::string type. (some unicode doesn't work in the demo though because of the JavaScript interface)

-List: A collection of other values.
+`list`: A collection of other values.
 A list can be heterogeneous and contain other lists, supplied by underlying C++ std::vector type.
 List data is acessed by integer index starting from 0.

 ### Type Coercion
 There is minimal type coercion in KataScipt.
 Int will be promoted to Float for any operation between the two types, and String will be promoted to a List of characters when operating with a List.
 Attempting to compare a number type to a string or a list (unless it's only 1 element long and that element is a number) will throw an error.
 If you want to purposely convert values, there are built in casting/parsing functions `bool()`, `int()`, `float()`, `string()`, `list()`.